CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

 ## Task 2: Upload audio file

-In this task , you will upload a audio file which will be converted to text transcription and then further analysed using Azure Open AI and Function App
+In this task , you will upload a audio file which will be converted to text transcription and then further it will be analysed using Azure Open AI and Function App

 1. Ensure all the three function apps are **Running**